MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 [!include [banner](includes/banner.md)]

-This topic describes the steps required to create policies in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes the steps required to create policies in Microsoft Dynamics 365 Intelligent Order Management.

 ## Create new header validation policy